cabrerahector/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
+= 4.0.12 =

+- Fixes bug where WPP didn't return the right URL when using Polylang / WPML.
+- Fixes a compatibility issue with Yoast SEO (and potentially other plugins as well).
+- Improves compatibility with MySQL 5.7+.
+- Other minor fixes and improvements.

 = 4.0.11 =

 **If you're using a caching plugin, flushing its cache after installing / upgrading to this version is highly recommended.**